-Many factors affect rates of chemical reactions - pressure of gases, temperature, surface area of solids, concentration and if there is a catalyst.
+Many factors affect rates of chemical reactions - pressure of gasses, temperature, surface area of solids, concentration and if there is a catalyst.
 Anything that will change the probability of particles colliding or change the energy of the collisions will affect the rate of a reaction.
-This is the first of three GCSE Chemistry quizzes looking at these factors.
+This is the first of three high school Chemistry quizzes looking at these factors.

 When measuring the rate of a reaction, what you can't do is just measure a factor at the start or at the end.
 This does not work, you need to measure something continuously during the reaction, in other words, your measurements must include time.
 It is best to start timing at the moment that the reactants are mixed and to continue measuring for as much of the reaction as possible.
 You will then be able to collect sufficient data for it to be both reliable and valid, from which you can plot one or more graphs to help you to draw your conclusions.